Rail transport in India: Private railways

+Specialised coaches

-Apart from standard passenger and freight services, the Indian Railways operates other specialized coaches with various functions.
+Apart from standard passenger and freight services, the Indian Railways operates other specialised coaches with various functions.
 These include accident relief medical vans, military cars, inspection carriages, and parcel vans.
 Various coaches such as pantry car, generator cars, and brake vans are attached to train-sets.

 Manufacturing and maintenance

 Indian Railways operates various manufacturing units.
 Chittaranjan Locomotive Works (CLW), commissioned in 1950, was the first locomotive manufacturing unit in India.
 The first rail coache manufacturing unit, the Integral Coach Factory (ICF) was established at Madras in 1956.
 Banaras Locomotive Works (BLW), commissioned in 1961, is the second locomotive manufacturing unit operated by Indian Railways.
 Bharat Heavy Electricals Limited (BHEL), Patiala Locomotive Works, Diesel Locomotive Factory, Marhowrah and Electric Locomotive Factory, Madhepura also manufacture locomotives in India.
 Railway coaches are also manufactured at coach factories at Karputhala, Raebareli, Sonipat and Latur.
 Indian Railways also operates two rail wheel manufacturing factories at Bangalore and Chhpra.
 The locomotives are operated and maintained by 44 locomotive sheds.
 Indian Railways also maintains 37 sheds for the maintenance of multiple unit train-sets.
 The repair and maintenance of the fleet of other rolling stock is carried out at 212 carriage & wagon repair units and 45 periodic overhaul workshops across various zones of IR.
 Metro coaches are manufactured by various companies including state-owned ICF, BEML and private companies like Alstom, Mitsubishi, Hyundai Rotem, Bombardier, Siemens, CRRC, Titagarh Firema and CAF with the respective metro systems maintaining their own maintenance depots.